RenzoWijn/f1-2022/README.md

 python app.py
 ```

-Check out the [contributing guidelines](CONTRIBUTING.md) if you're looking to make additions to our project!
+Check out the [contributing guidelines](CONTRIBUTING.md) if you're looking to make additions to this project!
 Please note that this project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.
 ## The License
 `f1-2023-calendar` was created by Renzo Wijngaarden.
 It is licensed under the terms of the MIT license.
 ## The Credits